 |Find out how you could have the chance to win 1 of 3 Zippo hand warmers - and sign up for our free motoring and technology newsletter at the same time!

 The best stress-free family board games

-It will come as no surprise to you that the classic word game has successfully made the transition from board to screen on all the main formats and platforms.
+It will come as no surprise to you that the classic word game has successfully made the transition from board to screen on Android and iOS.
 You can play against a computer or real people, and even invite your friends to join you for an impromptu game via Facebook.

 Reviews are positive for the paid version but users of the free game complain of having to watch too many adverts to make it worth trying to save the relatively small sum it’ll cost you to buy the full, ad-free game.

 The game of backgammon as a concept is at least 2,000 years old, and anything that has lasted for a couple of millennia has to be worth trying!